suchitrakhuntiaG/suchitrakhuntia/Vi.md

 ## Some Commands
 :w      	--> Write changes meaning save the file

 :q      	--> Quit the vi editor

 :wq         --> Save and edit

-:q!         --> exit without saving the recent changes dd      	--> Deletes a line ndd         --> deletes n no. of lines (where n is intezer greater than 0) y       	--> yank / copy nyy         --> yanks n no. of lines (where n is intezer greater than 0) p       	--> Paste u       	--> undo ctrl+r  	--> redo shift+g     --> Takes to the bottom of the page gg      	--> Takes to the top of the page
+:q!         --> exit without saving the recent changes

+dd      	--> Deletes a line

+ndd         --> deletes n no. of lines (where n is intezer greater than 0)

+y       	--> yank / copy

+nyy         --> yanks n no. of lines (where n is intezer greater than 0)

+p       	--> Paste

+u       	--> undo

+ctrl+r  	--> redo

+shift+g     --> Takes to the bottom of the page

+gg      	--> Takes to the top of the page

+:set number --> View line numbers

+:n          --> Takes you to the nth line.

-/<string>	--> To search for a string :s/<string>/<replacement>/g  --> Searches string and replaces wiht the replacement on current line :%s/<string>/<replacement>/g  --> Searches string and replaces wiht the replacement through out the file
+/<string>	--> To search for a string

+:s/<string>/<replacement>/g  --> Searches string and replaces wiht the replacement on current line

+:%s/<string>/<replacement>/g  --> Searches string and replaces wiht the replacement through out the file